Christine Hintze

 About

-Christine Hintze is a passionate advocate for employees facing workplace discrimination, harassment, and retaliation.
-She represents employees in a wide range of disputes, including sexual harassment, whistleblower retaliation, and discrimination based on gender, race, age, pregnancy, disability, LGBQT+ status, and/or religion, as well as wage and hour violations.
+Christine Hintze is a passionate advocate for employees facing workplace sexual harassment, sexual assault, discrimination, and retaliation.
+She represents employees in a wide range of disputes, including gender discrimination, whistleblower retaliation, pregnancy discrimination, LGBTQ+ discrimination, disability discrimination, and racial or religious bias.

-Prior to joining the firm, Ms. Hintze was an Associate at ArentFox Schiff and Grunfeld, Desiderio, Lebowitz, Silverman & Klestadt, where she assisted clients with matters relating to forced labor, customs, and international trade law.
-She regularly worked on cases before the Court of International Trade, and assisted with complex investigations, including those involving the False Claims Act.
+Prior to joining the firm, Ms. Hintze was an Associate at ArentFox Schiff, where she assisted clients with matters relating to forced labor, customs, and international trade law.
+She regularly assisted with complex investigations, including those involving the False Claims Act.

 Ms. Hintze attended Brooklyn Law School, where she served as a member of the Journal of Law and Policy and was honored with the Dennis J. Block Center for International Business Law Fellowship.
 During law school, Ms. Hintze interned before the Honorable Cathy Waldor in the District of New Jersey Federal Court, where she gained valuable insight into motion and trial practice.